ICS 314 is a fast-paced immersion into significant software engineering concepts and technologies. It incorporates the following themes:

 A very spirited instructor, sometimes too spirited.
 The constant requirements for the class both with studying materials and programming can be overwhelming to a student of typical course & out of school load (other classes and work/family obligations).
 (Fall, 2009)

-For additional student perspectives on my teaching, please see my unedited course evaluations since 2007, with hundreds of comments (both positive and negative).
+For additional student perspectives on Philip Johnson’s teaching style, please see his unedited course evaluations since 2007, with hundreds of comments (both positive and negative).